All Episodes

 I wanted to ask, do you remember that guy?

-Uh his YouTube channel was called alternative hypothesis.
+His YouTube channel was called Alternative Hypothesis.

 He got canceled around the time you did.

-Oh, yeah, I vaguely remember the name, but I couldn't tell you smack about the contents.
+I vaguely remember the name, but I couldn't tell you smack about the contents.

-Yeah, I mean, I think it was I think it was really great.
+Yeah, I mean, I think it was, I think it was really great.

-It just reminded me of that, and I, you know, thought that might provide some more context.
+And I, you know, thought that might provide some more context.

 Did he ever come back?

-I know Man Women Myth didn't come back.
+I know Man, Women, Myth didn't come back.

 Okay.

-Um, you mean on the famine stuff that I was talking about earlier?
+You mean on the famine stuff that I was talking about earlier?

 Yeah, yeah.

-So, like, was it was it like just kind of a No, no, no.
+So like, was it, was it like just kind of a no, no, no.

-I'm not I'm not doing that.
+I'm not, I'm not doing that.

-No, I'm not doing the show again.
+I'm not doing the show again.

-You can go you can go listen to the beginning.
+You can go, you can go listen to the beginning.

 I appreciate it.